forgamingonly/i_am_rich/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project excites the new user about  Flutter Apllication and really good for beginners.
-In this project, diamond is shown at home page.
-This app can only be bought by rich people.
+In this project, diamond is shown at home page ,which symbolize expensive nature .Thus,  app can only be bought by rich people.
-Good for beginners.

 A few resources to get you started if this is your first Flutter project: